 Mr. Plate actively participated in the development of the Argentina-US Dialogue on Illicit Finances, which served as a key instrument for the bilateral strategic partnership among the two nations, and served as moderator and panelist/speaker at a number of local and international insurance events such as the Geneva Association General Assembly (Buenos Aires 2019), the 2019 LIMRA Loma Latin American conference (Mendoza 2019), the Academy of Exchange and Judicial Studies (New York Law School 2019) and ICMIF Moro (Montreal 2018) among others.

 Before becoming Deputy Superintendent, Mr. Plate served as Vice Chairman of Provincia Aseguradora de Riesgos de Trabajo S.A., the largest workers compensation insurance company of Argentina, and advisor to the Board of Directors of Banco Provincia de Buenos Aires.
 Years earlier, he lived and worked in Barbados as an International Wealth Management Manager for Royal Bank of Canada where he provided tax-efficient wealth management structures and succession planning solutions to corporate and private clients in Latin America.

-Canosa Abogados is one of many member law firms of the Zuber Lawler Global International Network.
-Each law firm in the network is an independent law firm.
+Canosa Abogados is one of many member law firms of the Zuber Lawler Global network, as is Zuber Lawler.
+Each Law firm in the network is an independent law firm.
 Engagement of one law firm in the network does not create any attorney-client relationship with or any liability on the part of any other law firm in the network.